spectrox/json-formatter/README.md

 ## Run

-When projects have been built you can add this command to the pipeline:
+After `go build`, you can use this tool in the pipeline:

 ```bash
 kubectl -n ... logs ... | <path-to-project>/json-formatter